maxs-rose/Aspire-OpenFGA/README.md

 ### Postgres

-To use the postgres engine install `Aspire.Hosting.OpenFga.Postgres` and call `WithDatastore` on the OpenFGA resource.
+To use the postgres engine install `Toothless.Aspire.Hosting.OpenFga.Postgres` and call `WithDatastore` on the OpenFGA resource.

 ```c#